beratkurar/unsupervised_learning_of_text_line_segmentation_by_differentiating_coarse_patterns/README.md

-# Unsupervised learning of text line segmentation by differentiating coarse pattern
+# Unsupervised learning of text line segmentation by differentiating coarse patterns

 We present an unsupervised deep learning method that embeds document image patches to a compact Euclidean space where distances correspond to a coarse text line pattern similarity.
 Once this